coderdojobraga/shuriken/README.md

 ## :handshake: Contributing to our blog

 Our website now has a blog!
 Each post is stored as a Markdown file under `_posts`.
-If you want to contribue please read the relevant section of the [CONTRIBUTING][contributing] file, as well as our [CODE_OF_CONDUCT][code_of_conduct].
+If you want to contribute please read the relevant section of the [CONTRIBUTING][contributing] file, as well as our [CODE_OF_CONDUCT][code_of_conduct].